 How much does it cost for Elm Leaf Beetle treatment?

-The cost depends on the size of the tree and the treatment used, the normal treatment is soil injection and the cost is calculated on the trunk diameter just above the root buttressing.
+The cost depends on the size of the tree and the treatment used, the normal treatment is stem injection and the cost is calculated on the trunk diameter above the root buttressing.
 If you have more than one tree the 2nd, 3rd, 4th tree is cheaper due to economy of scale.
 The first tree can range in price, for a 3 year treatment, from $160 to $360.
 We offer a 2 year guarantee on our Elm Leaf Beetle treatments.

 If you have neighbours with Elms there are reasonable savings to be made if we can treat a number of trees at one visit.
 The efficiencies and reduced driving time means all the tree owners receive a worthwhile discount.

-Will Elm Beetles and the leaf damage kill my Elm Tree?
+Will Elm Beetles and the leaf damage, kill my Elm Tree?